-Ashley Greene's high ponytail is swept-back and volumized at the crown of her head, which elongates her face, widens a narrow forehead, and puts her impossibly symmetrical arches on display.
+Kerry Washington's high ponytail is swept-back and volumized at the crown of her head, which elongates her face, widens a narrow forehead, and puts her bold neon pout on display.

-If you prefer your hair super short, or maybe you're looking to majorly switch up your long locks, opt for a style similar to Kate Hudson's.
+If you prefer your hair super short, or maybe you're looking to majorly switch up your long locks, opt for a style similar to Kelly Rowland's.
 "A pixie cut with soft side swept bangs is another great style to accentuate the more prominent features on an angular, diamond shaped face," Thompson says.

 Vanessa Hudgens's hairstyle at the American Music Awards is the perfect demonstration of how to utilize short length and a deep side part to flatter a diamond-shaped face.
 "Vanessa Hudgens is a great example of someone who knows how to style her hair according to her face shape," says celebrity hair artist Castillo.
 "Side-swept bangs always look amazing on a diamond-shaped face and longer bobs are great as well.
 The idea is to open up the face by adding a fridge.
 This will complement the bone structure."

 According to celeb hairstylist Miles Jefferies of Meche Salon in Beverly Hills, Ashley Graham is another celeb with a diamond-shaped face (you can tell because her cheekbones constitute the widest part of her face).